kiikode/alx-low_level_programming/0x00-hello_world/README.md

 5. Perform a print function using puts in a C program followed by a new line.
 6. Perform a print function using printf in a C program followed by a new line.
 7. Print the size of various types on the computer.
+8. Generate the assembly code in intel syntax of a C code.